 What to Do After You Import Data to QuickBooks Online

 Before you begin working in QuickBooks Online, you need to verify that your data was successfully imported.
 The best way to do this is to run a Profit & Loss statement and a Balance Sheet report in both QuickBooks Desktop and QuickBooks Online and compare the totals.
 For both reports, use the following parameters:

-- Accrual method (even if you are a cash basis business, use the accrual method for these reports)
+- Accrual method (Note: even if you are a cash basis business, use the accrual method for these reports)

-If you find a discrepancy when comparing your reports, contact Intuit at 1-800-638-8615 and they will troubleshoot the issue at not cost to you!
+If you find a discrepancy when comparing your reports, contact the Intuit support team at 1-800-638-8615 and they will troubleshoot the issue at no cost to you!

 Quickly Get Up to Speed with QuickBooks Online

 Now that you’ve verified your data imported correctly, it’s time for a crash course in QuickBooks Online!
 Fit Small Business has created a free QuickBooks Online course that includes a total of 39 video tutorials and written step-by-step instructions.